Here are my accumulated experiences from many years of both attending and organizing small and large conferences.

 - Play energizing walk-in and walk-out music before/after every break.
 It sets a good mood, creates energy and is a powerful signal that the next program is starting.

-- Use very big name badges where the names can be easily read from 2 meters away in low light conditions.
+- Use very big name badges for the attendees where the names can be easily read from 2 meters away in low light conditions.
 Put a photo of the attendee on the badge if you need increased security.
 Use a neck string that is attached to both outer sides of the badge so that it does not flip around and displays the backside.